 Sky’s art is also available in a range of open and limited edition giclée prints and greeting cards.
 Sky Siouki is a partner of World Land Trust and donates a small portion of profits from her cards and selected prints to help aid their conservation efforts.
 Read more about the partnership here.
 She also occasionally holds charity auctions and donates to other wildlife charities such as People’s Trust for Endangered Species and Somerset Wildlife Trust.

 When I paint I let my imagination and emotions take me on a journey.
-Although I’m greatly inspired by my love of nature and wildlife, I don’t tend to paint with a subject in front of me but rather absorb my surroundings, the colours, sounds and atmosphere, when I visit a place and then release my memory of it back onto the canvas so the artwork is in fact very personal to me.
+Although my inspiration is from nature and wildlife, I don’t tend to paint with a subject in front of me but rather absorb my surroundings, the colours, sounds and atmosphere when I visit a place and then release my memory of it back onto the canvas so the artwork is in fact very personal to me.
 Each painting begins with loose expressive brushstrokes as I find my way with which colours harmonise best and then tends to progressively become its own imagined landscape where the essence of forests and pools of water are suggested but never fully defined.
-I like my artwork to remain abstract and open to interpretation by the viewer, inviting them to look deeper and explore the myriad of textures and colours that I gradually layer up using various mediums.

 I also spend hours meticulously drawing different wildlife species using pencil on paper, taking great care to accurately portray every detail so as to do the intricacies of each subject justice.
 Then I usually transfer these illustrations into my paintings giving the abstract landscapes further context and creating a striking contrast between expressive, rich paint and fine, intricate drawing.
 I love both processes of drawing and painting although they are entirely different experiences.
 It would be too hard to do one and not the other so I have found a unique way to marry the processes together.